UT-yakusaku/UDSClassification/README.md

 ### Data Loading

-Local field potential (LFP) data are loaded from ABF files using the `pyabf` library.
-Label files containing Up-Down state annotations are loaded as NumPy arrays (.npy format).
+LFP data are loaded from ABF files using the `pyabf` library.
+Label files containing UDS annotations are loaded as NumPy arrays (.npy format).
 The data loading process extracts channel 1 from the ABF files, which corresponds to the LFP signal.

 ### Time Range Selection